ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 That's it, not rocket science.
 Comments on improvements/things I've got wrong gratefully received.

-And my thought's on what we really need?
+And my (very humble) thought's on what we really need?

 Add a new scope - say `Component`.
 Add a new container implementation called `ComponentScoped`.
 It can be created from a `ScopedContainer` i.e. it's parent is a `ScopedContainer`.